subinsong01/subinsong01/README.md

 ## 🐱 About me.

 I enjoy collaborating with teams and always strive to improve together<br />
-More than a coder, I’m a problem solver focused on making things better
+More than a coder, I’m a problem solver focused on making user experience better

 📧 ttnqls0217@gmail.com